Charles Courtenay, 19th Earl of Devon

 Charles Peregrine Courtenay, 19th Earl of Devon (born 14 August 1975), styled as Lord Courtenay from 1998 until 2015, is an English hereditary peer and barrister.
-He is a crossbench member of the House of Lords, having been elected at a by-election in 2018.
+He was a crossbench member of the House of Lords, having been elected at a by-election in 2018.

 Education and career

 Courtenay was educated at Eton College.
 After obtaining an MA degree from St John's College, Cambridge, in 1997, he followed his legal studies at the Inns of Court School of Law.
 Courtenay was admitted to the bar at Inner Temple in 1999, and to the California State Bar in 2004.